THESPIKE.GG

 To transform, click your character portrait on your HUD when you are in base with a fully filled bar.
 When Kayn changes forms he gets a unique bonus based on form.
 These are:

-• Darkin: Rhaast heals for 25% of the post-mitigation damage when he damage enemy champions.
+• Darkin: Rhaast heals for the post-mitigation damage when he damages enemy champions.

 • Shadow Assassin: When out of combat with enemy champions, or when the Shadow Assassin casts his R, he deals up to 45% of post-mitigation damage as bonus magic damage.